 How are waiver applications processed?

-We will also review and assess the evidence of any attempts your service has made to comply with the specific elements, standards or regulations.
+We consider the risk to children’s safety, health or wellbeing before granting a waiver.
+We also review and assess evidence of what attempts your service has made to comply with the specific elements, standards or regulations.

 Can I apply for an extension to a temporary waiver?

-|Family day care and centre based services|
+|Family day-care and centre-based services|

 |Standards and elements of the National Quality Standard|

-• Quality Area 3 Physical Environment
+Quality Area 3: Physical environment

-|Quality Area 4 Staffing Arrangements||√||√|
+|Quality Area 4: Staffing arrangements||√||√|

 |110 Ventilation and natural light||√||√|

-|Specific to centre based services|
+|Specific to centre-based services|

 |111 Administrative space||√||√|

-|112 Nappy change facilities||√||√|
+|112 Nappy-change facilities||√||√|

-|113 Outdoor space – natural environment||√||√|
+|113 Outdoor space (natural environment)||√||√|

-|114 Outdoor space – shade||√||√|
+|114 Outdoor space (shade)||√||√|